NikolaZgonjanin/Git-Intro/foundations_git/setting_up_git.md

 To create a new SSH key, run the following command inside your terminal.
 The `-C` flag followed by your email address ensures that GitHub knows who you are.

 **Note:** The angle brackets (`< >`) in the code snippet below indicate that you should replace that part of the command with the appropriate information.
 Do not include the brackets themselves in your command.
-For example, if your email address is `odin@theodinproject.com`, then you would type `ssh-keygen -t ed25519 -C odin@theodinproject.com`.
-You will see this convention of using angle brackets to indicate placeholder text used throughout The Odin Project's curriculum and other coding websites, so it's good to be familiar with what it means.
+For example, if your email address is `rafstudent@raf.rs`, then you would type `ssh-keygen -t ed25519 -C rafstudent@raf.rs`.
+You will see this convention of using angle brackets to indicate placeholder text used throughout the curriculum and other coding websites, so it's good to be familiar with what it means.

 ~~~bash
 ssh-keygen -t ed25519 -C <youremail>